This Girl is a #GIRLBOSS…

 And Sophia Amoruso has dusted herself off, and is continuing on with business, holding a who’s who of entrepreneurs #GirlBoss rally this past weekend.

 The last few months before I left my Direct Sales business, I had many different life challenges which made it hard to continue forward.
-I had people who publicly bullied me, and made it known that they no longer wanted me in the business.
-I had someone attack my personal life, spewing lies and hate, but I still had to plow ahead with a vengeance and put on a brave face.
+I had people who publicly bullied me, and made it known that they no longer wanted me in the business, but I still had to plow ahead with a vengeance and put on a brave face.
 Those final months weren’t easy, and making a life-changing decision at the same time was difficult.

 But the best part of being kicked down is getting back up.
 And I got back up.
 I found that my Direct Sales business was an amazing learning ground – you can learn all aspects of owning a business without the risks.
 Marketing can be tricky, and with a direct sales business, all of the marketing pieces are already created for you to share.
 There are coaches and calendars and new products releases that you can implement without having to take the time to figure it out.
 It is an amazing way to teach you about business.